mediastudiespress/serials/hms/workflows/publish-on-pubpub.md

 #pre-publication #pubpub

-- [ ] go to PubPub via link and replace placeholder authorship with official one.
+- [ ] go to PubPub via link and replace placeholder authorship with official one
+- [ ] follow the author link, and copy and paste the Orcid if there is one
 - [ ] make any fixes cited by the author
 - [ ] send Dave an email asking to check for links and DOIs
 - [ ] change the license, if requested